educorvi/flutter_json_form/doc/roadmap.md

 - [x] Reordering elements breaks dependencies.
 Could be that rita dependencies have to be evaluated again here after reordering so that the correct elements are shown/hidden
 - [ ] showOn dependencies depending on other showOn dependencies have minor issues
 - [x] ritaDependencies are not working correctly for arrays within arrays resulting in the ui elements only updating when the user explicitly taps on the element
-- [ ] Render Form async and provide loading spinner: Currently for huge forms, the whole UI lags as heavy lifting is done synchronically so the main ui isolate hangs which is very bad practice.
+- [x] Render Form async and provide loading spinner: Currently for huge forms, the whole UI lags as heavy lifting is done synchronically so the main ui isolate hangs which is very bad practice.
 When this is adjusted, also provide the possibility for the user to provide an own loading widget.
-- [ ] Initial value in arrays not working as initalValue is still buggy, currently an extra method is used because initialValue is set with latest values.
+- [ ] Initial value in arrays not working as initialValue is still buggy, currently an extra method is used because initialValue is set with latest values.
 Investigate this

 - Effort: 2.5 `Personenarbeitstage`